darkhelmet/verboselogging/posts/make-your-own-celluloid.md

 ---
 author: Daniel Huckstep
-title: Make Your own Celluloid
+title: Make Your Own Celluloid
 category: programming
 description: Want to build an actor module in ruby from scratch?
 Check this out.
 published: true